SenonLi/SenVulkan/README.md

 in other words, each of the layers means to support some extensions, which means the supportable extentions could be found enumerated based on the layerName.
 * 2. Physical device will be implicitly destroyed when the VkInstance is destroyed, so we don't need to, and there is no command to destroy a phisicalDevice.
 * 3. Queues are automatically created when a logical device object is created;
+* 4. Vulkan lets you VkDeviceQueueCreateInfo.pQueuePriorities to queues to influence the scheduling of command buffer execution using floating point numbers between 0.0 and 1.0.
+This is required even if there is only a single queue.

 ### V++ / Debug
 * 0. nullptr is special NULL in C++ for solving Overriding problem <br>